corentindpt/group3-Home_monitoring_system/readme.md

 <ul>
 	  <li>etu30673@henallux.be/si/option</li>
 	<ul>
-		<li>This topic allows you to send instructions to raspberry (recognition) to perform a task or the other</li>
+		<li>This topic allows you to send instructions to raspberry (recognition) to perform a task or an other</li>
 	</ul>
 	  <li>etu30673@henallux.be/si/recognition</li>
 	<ul>